-File #: ORD 17-061, Version: 1
+File #: DIS 17-114, V Version: 1

 Fiscal/Budgetary Impact:

 N/A.

-Review and adopt the Investment Policy.
+Discussion only. meeting.
+Action on the annual review of the investment policy will be taken during the regular

 City of Deer Park Annual Investment Policy Review - 2017 Record of Changes